sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/7600 - excel-reference.md

 **Example configuration**

-See the [Getting started with layout-powered extractions](doc:getting-started)  for the SenseML configuration for this example.
+See the [Getting started with layout-based extractions](doc:getting-started)  for the SenseML configuration for this example.

 **JSON output**